edselllll/Airline-Sentiment-Clustering-Project/README.md

 # Airline-Clustering-Model
 This was for an IT1244 module project, which scored the highest marks for the cohort of AY24/25 Sem 1.
-This project was my first exposure to innovative and interesting clustering algorithms, and sparked an interest to learn more about Machine Learning.
+This project was my first exposure to innovative and interesting clustering algorithms, and sparked my curiosity to learn more about Machine Learning.
+It was also this project that grew my interest in tackling Natural Language Processing (NLP) tasks.

+Using a dataset of over 50,000 tweets about US airlines, we experimented multiple models and visualisation techniques to cluster the tweets based on 'Positive', 'Neutral', 'Negative' sentiments.
+Models we used included: DBSCAN, Birch, t-SNE and Kmeans.

+**Instructions**

 1. Open Code Folder and download “IT1244_Team26_Project.ipynb", and everything in the Models and Dataset folder.
 2. Load the project notebook onto Google Colab.